San Sebastian Cheesecake

 Ingredients Needed

-• Cream Cheese – I used a Philadelphia full-fat cream cheese block type to make this delicious cheesecake.
-Don’t use the tub type of full-fat cream cheese.
-For a better and smoother texture, go for blocks of Philadelphia cream cheese.
-Also, ensure your Philadelphia cream cheese is at room temperature before using it.
+- Cream Cheese – I used full-fat cream cheese block type.
+Don’t use the tub type, which has a whipped texture.
+Also, ensure your cream cheese is at room temperature before using it.
+Here is my tutorial on how to soften cream cheese.

-• Eggs – These should also be at room temperature.
+- Eggs – These should also be at room temperature.
 Place the eggs in a bowl of warm water for 10 minutes before using.
+Here is my tutorial on how to bring eggs to room temperature quickly.

 How To Make San Sebastian Cheesecake

-Prepare all your ingredients first before you start making your San Sebastian cheesecake.
 Remember, all ingredients should be at room temperature, especially the full-fat cream cheese and eggs.
-You need to soften your cream cheese before using them in this burn Basque cheesecake recipe.

 1. Preheat Oven